RRR06/QustodioBypass/README.md

+ANNOUNCEMENT: We have an issue, so files r missing, pls wait til we get this fixed
 # QustodioBypass
 Facing the tyranny of being enslaved by ur parents digital monitor Qustodio?
 Fear no more as we share the same experience, this will help you disable Qustodio